-As stated previously, DWD and/or local schools cannot exonerate employers from liability if a youth apprentice is injured on the job and a subsequent lawsuit is filed against the employer.
-Determining liability for an accident can only be settled in a court of law and will be based on the specific circumstances for each case.
+As stated previously, neither DWD nor local schools cannot exonerate employers from liability if a youth apprentice is injured on the job.
 It is important that a signed ETA be on kept on file by both the school and the employer to ensure that employers will not be cited for illegally employing a minor in a prohibited occupation.